kibuchijw/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 * Write a script that prints the number of movies where the character “Wedge Antilles” is present.
     * The first argument is the API URL of the [Star wars API](https://swapi-api.alx-tools.com/):`https://swapi-api.alx-tools.com/api/films/`
     * Wedge Antilles is character ID `18`-your script **must** use this ID for filtering the result of the API
     * You must use the module `request`
+### 5. Loripsum
+* Write a script that gets the contents of a webpage and stores it in a file.
+    * The first argument is the URL to request
+    * The second argument the file path to store the body response
+    * The file must be UTF-8 encoded
+    * You must use the module `request`